-Simply activate the Consent Solution, get the API key, then install via HTTP API or JS widget and you’re done!
+Simply activate the Consent Database, get the API key, then install via HTTP API or JS widget and you’re done!
 You’ll be able to retrieve consents at any time and keep them updated.

-For more info on the consent solution, read the Consent Solution introduction guide, or, for a practical look at how the solution can be used on a WordPress site, check out our guide on How to use the Consent Solution with Contact Form 7.
+For more info on the Consent Database, read the Consent Database introduction guide, or, for a practical look at how the solution can be used on a WordPress site, check out our guide on How to use the Consent Database with Contact Form 7.